 How to vet wholesale suppliers

 Investing in inventory with a new supplier can feel intimidating.
-Take these measures to ensure you’re working with trustworthy wholesalers and manufacturers:

 For more tips, check out our guide on how to buy wholesale.

 Ask the supplier for references, then contact the references and ask them how they like working with the supplier.